ccat3z/stars/README.md

 * [matteoserva/MegaFuse](https://github.com/matteoserva/MegaFuse): MEGA client for linux, based on FUSE
 * [mellow-io/mellow](https://github.com/mellow-io/mellow): Mellow is a rule-based global transparent proxy client for Windows, macOS and Linux.
 Also a Proxifier alternative.
 * [novoid/Memacs](https://github.com/novoid/Memacs): What did I do on February 14th 2007?
 Visualize your (digital) life in Org-mode
+* [antoniorodr/memo](https://github.com/antoniorodr/memo): Memo is a simple command-line interface (CLI) tool for managing your Apple Notes and Apple Reminders.
+It’s written in Python and aims to offer a fast, keyboard-driven way to create, search, and organize notes and reminders straight from your terminal.
 * [mercurius-js/mercurius](https://github.com/mercurius-js/mercurius): Implement GraphQL servers and gateways with Fastify
 * [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid): Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
 * [mesonbuild/meson](https://github.com/mesonbuild/meson): The Meson Build System